anabelle2001/class-registration-assistant/docs/assignments/2 - Proposal Presentation/presentation.md

     section Architecture Decisions
 ```

-## Risk Analysis, 1-2/4
+## Risk Analysis

 ### Time Risk:
-All projects suffer the inherent risk of going over their alloted development time.
-Whether it be due to troubleshooting, difficulty in implementation/launching,
-or changes to the project based on feedback causing it to extend past deadlines,
-there is continual risk of not being able to follow our projected timeline.
-To mitigate time issues, the project will be developed using an Agile development
-model, as covered previously.
+- Inherent risk of going over allotted development time.
+To mitigate time issues, the project will be developed using an Agile development model, as covered previously.

 ### Database Risk:
-As no personal user data will be stored on an external server,
+- No risk of database breach of user data as user data will be stored locally on user devices.
-there is minimal risk to stakeholders in the event of a database breach;
-all personally-identifiable information(PII) will be maintained at the user-level.
-As such, no mitigation is needed for this risk.

-## Risk Analysis, 3/4

 ### Resource Risk:
-To prevent development from being delayed or outright stopped due to lack of proper development tools or funds,
-this project will be run using public, open-source software on personal equipment, developed primarily in a Linux environment.
-In the event of individual personal equipment failure, there are backup laptops available for use in development as needed,
-with all project data being stored on the cloud to prevent catastrophic data loss in the event of equipment damage or loss.
-Any additional costs for the project (such as server-related costs of hosting, domain name registration, etc.)
-will be handled by the development team on an as-needed basis.

-## Risk Analysis, 4/4
+- Potential risk of delayed development due to lack of tools/equipment.
+Mitigated by using open-source software and personal equipment, with backup laptops available if needed.

 ### Functionality Risk:
-The goal of this project is to create an easier process for CofC students to
-determine their class schedule, find appropriate classes, and overall improve
-the registration process we currently have access to via MyPortal.
-Due to the
-availability of base registration functionality already being accessible to end
-users, there is a risk involved in this project that it either does not bring
-any additional functionality to this process than what is currently available
-or is presented in a manner that makes it unintuitive or too difficult for end
-users to want to use it.
-As such, as end-users ourselves, the development team
-have our own list of additional functionality we want to implement to help
-mitigate this risk.
-In addition, as part of the agile development process,
-implementing additional functionality, removing unused functionality, or
-improving accessibility to the end user will be done based on feedback or
-timing constraints on a rolling basis.
+- Many base functions for registration already exist in MyPortal.
+Goal of this project is to expand this functionality with additional quality-of-life improvements.
+Risk involved of implementing redundant or unused functionality.
+Mitigated by removing unused functionality and introducing requested functionality based on rolling testing, ideally with non-development team testers to provide additional feedback.

 ## Development Tools
 - [Bun](?)